tomthorogood/tomthorogood/README.md

 - chicago-style ~pizza~ copy editing
 - my sheltie, Rupert Giles
 - wine
+- the mythos of the lord huron discography
 - represinting my novel for publication 😅

 ### Don't ask me about ...